awkena/panGenomeBreedr/README.md

 </table>

-To create a heatmap that compares the genetic background of parents and NILs across all marker, we need to process the raw Agriplex data into a numeric format for plotting.
+To create a heatmap that compares the genetic background of parents and NILs across all markers, we need to first process the raw Agriplex data into a numeric format.
 The panGB package has customizable data wrangling functions for KASP, Agriplex, and DArTag data.

 Since our imported Agriplex data has informative SNP IDs, we can use the `parse_marker_ns()` function to generate a map file, which can be passed